LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/api.md

     - In the account you created, click the three dots on the right and.select `Manage keys`.
     - Click `Add key` -> `Create new key`.
     - Select JSON as the key type and click `Create`.
 This will store your key as a JSON file, which you need to add to your project locally.
-    - After downloading the file, rename the JSON file and save it under the `credentials` folder.
+    - After downloading the file, replace the `password_example.json` file with your key and save it under the `credentials` folder.
-    - Update the path to the JSON file in the `.env` file.
+    - Update the `name-of-your-credentials-file.json` part of the `.env` file with your JSON file name.
     - To enable the Google Cloud Speech-to-Text API, head [here](https://console.cloud.google.com/apis/api/speech.googleapis.com) and enable the API for your project.
     - To enable the Google Cloud Text-to-Speech API, head [here](https://console.cloud.google.com/apis/api/texttospeech.googleapis.com) and enable the API for your project.